DenysVuika/handicraft/docs/concepts/user-components.md

 ## Props Manipulation

 You've probably seen page editors where you could directly interact with the components and manipulate them.
 For instance, drag to resize an image or visually edit a text.
-This is easily achievable with Craft.js as well.
+This is easily achievable with WebStencils as well.

 Since components are managed by their corresponding `Node` which contains information including the component's props, thus we can call the `setProp` method to update the prop values stored in the `Node`.
 In turn, this will re-render the component with its updated values.